RafiCyber24/Active-Directory-Roles-hand-note/README.md

 # Installing-and-Configuring-DNS-DHCP-and-Active-Directory-Roles-hand-note

-## simple hand note for Setuping Installing and Configuring DNS, DHCP, and Active Directory Roles quickly without any errors.
+## hand note
+### Contact Information
+If you have any questions, feedback, or would like to connect, feel free to reach out to me:
+#### • LinkedIn: linkedin.com/in/r-rafi-cybersecurity
+Thank you for reviewing my project